 - We offer a 100 per cent No Win, No Fee service.
 This is something we explained more about in the former paragraph.
 There are many benefits for you by going down this route.

 - We have an excellent track record with personal injury claims.
-Not only do we have many years of experience in the industry, but also we have an exceptional record to back it up and we have received great feedback from our past clients.
+We have many years of experience in the industry, but we have an exceptional record to back it up, and we have received great feedback from our past clients.

 - We will provide you with a personal injury lawyer that has up to 30 years of specialist experience in the industry.
 You can be sure that they will have worked on cases similar to yours time and time before.

 - We always put our customers first.
 We know that you are going through a stressful and worrying time at the moment, and we certainly do not want to make matters worse.
-We want you to focus on getting better while we focus on securing compensation for you.
+We were hoping you could focus on getting better while we focus on securing compensation for you.
 Plus, you can be sure that we always aim to secure the maximum payout for you.

 This link takes you to the UK Government’s website where you will find information on your rights regarding dismissal, including reasons why you cannot be dismissed.

-This Legal Experts explains your rights after an accident at work
+Legal Experts explains your rights after an accident at work.